 BPSK31 reception on HRD Digital Master.
 DM can handle several digimodes.

-To operate digimodes is very easy; if you are used to SSTV you are ready to get digital.
+To operate digimodes is very easy; if you are used to SSTV you are ready to go digital.
 The only thing you'll need is new software installed on your computer covering each mode of your interest.